medszilla26/mysite/README.md

 ## Description

 Personal portfolio site to display my current work along with information on how to contact me.
-Project was created with React and deplyed via Heroku
+Project was created with React and deployed via Heroku.

 ## Table of Contents